daniel-code/dogs-cats-classifier/README.md

 # Dogs Cats Classifier <!-- omit in toc -->

-Create an algorithm to distinguish dogs from cats
+Create an algorithm to distinguish dogs from cats.

 # Contents <!-- omit in toc -->